Religious fasting: Buddhism

 The Buddha emaciated after undergoing severe ascetic practices.
 Gandhara, 2nd–3rd century CE.
 British Museum.

-Buddhist monks and nuns following the Vinaya rules commonly do not eat each day after the noon meal.
+Buddhist monks and nuns following the Vinaya rules regularly do not eat each day after the noon meal.
 This is not considered a fast but rather a disciplined regimen aiding in meditation and good health.

 Once when the Buddha was touring in the region of Kasi together with a large sangha of monks he addressed them saying: I, monks, do not eat a meal in the evening.
 Not eating a meal in the evening I, monks, am aware of good health and of being without illness and of buoyancy and strength and living in comfort.
 Come, do you too, monks, not eat a meal in the evening.
 Not eating a meal in the evening you too, monks, will be aware of good health and..... living in comfort.

 Fasting is practiced by lay Buddhists during times of intensive meditation, such as during a retreat.
 During periods of fasting, followers completely stay away from eating animal products, although they do allow consumption of milk.
 Furthermore, they also avoid eating processed foods and the five pungent foods which are: garlic (Allium sativum), Welsh onion (Allium fistulosum), wild garlic (Allium oleraceum), garlic chives (Allium tuberosum), and asafoetida ("asant", Ferula asafoetida).

 The Middle Path refers to avoiding extremes of indulgence on the one hand and self-mortification on the other.
 Prior to attaining Buddhahood, prince Siddhartha practiced a short regime of strict austerity and following years of serenity meditation under two teachers which he consumed very little food.
 These austerities, undertaken alongside five other ascetics did not lead to progress in meditation, liberation (moksha), or the ultimate goal of nirvana.
 Henceforth, prince Siddhartha practiced moderation in eating which he later advocated for his disciples.

 On Uposatha days, roughly once a week, lay Buddhists are instructed to observe the eight precepts which includes refraining from eating after noon until the following morning.
 The eight precepts closely resemble the ten vinaya precepts for novice monks and nuns.
 The novice precepts are the same with an added prohibition against handling money.

 The Vajrayana practice of Nyung Ne is based on the tantric practice of Chenrezig.
 It is said that Chenrezig appeared to an Indian nun who had contracted leprosy and was on the verge of death.
 Chenrezig taught her the method of Nyung Ne in which one keeps the eight precepts on the first day, then refrains from both food and water on the second.
 Although seemingly against the Middle Way, this practice is to experience the negative karma of both oneself and all other sentient beings and, as such is seen to be of benefit.
 Other self-inflicted harm is discouraged.